nbarlowATI/topicmodel-tools-packaging-tests/README.md

 # topicmodel-tools-packaging-tests
-Playing around with Stephen Hansen's text-mining-tutorial code, with the aim of getting the non-user-facing bits into a PyPi package
+Playing around with Stephen Hansen's text-mining-tutorial code (original repo https://github.com/sekhansen/text-mining-tutorial ), with the aim of getting the non-user-facing bits into a PyPi package

 ## Building source and binary distributions.

-Source distribution can be made by running
-`python setup.py sdist`
+Source distribution can be made by running (from this package's base directory) `python setup.py sdist`

 This creates a tar.gz file in the dist/ directory that can then be uploaded to e.g. PyPi